rexim/gruber-darker-theme/README.md

 Gruber Darker is an awesome theme.
 But it has a lack of support for many good modes.
 I add color faces only for modes I use.
-If you like this theme and use a mode that looks very bad on it, feel free to add appropriate color faces (see gruber-darker-theme.el) and send me a pull request.
-Please, attach to the pull request a screenshot which shows the look before and after the modification.
+If you like this theme and use a mode that looks very bad with it, feel free to add appropriate color faces (see file gruber-darker-theme.el) and send me a pull request.

 Thanks.